Lake George Region/ Southern Adirondacks Health & Safety Pledge

 If you have a business and would like to take the pledge, below are links to the pledge pages for each tourism industry sector:

-This summer our guests will find the same warm hospitality and beautiful accommodations along with a vastly increased focus on sanitation and social distancing.
+Our guests will find the same warm hospitality and beautiful accommodations along with a vastly increased focus on sanitation and social distancing.

 - Hotels, motels and resorts in the region have adopted strict sanitation protocols and social distancing standards to protect visitors, employees and the community.
 The standards are based on guidance from the federal Centers for Disease Control and Prevention, the state Department of Health and international hotel brands.
 The standards will be enforced.